 This difference in representation is largely responsible for the enormous difference in speed and storage needs.
+It also means that there are completely different types of restrictions.

 For this course, please forget about Mathematica.
 Here you have to think in different terms.